mac389/sudo/abuse-vs-use-vs-misuse.md

 ## Abstract

-   Biomedical ontologies are useful for the organization of information and specification of how to integrate data from various sources.
-Substance use disorders, in particular opioid use disorders, are a growing public health problem.
-The impact of opioid use disorders on public health is so profound that mortality from opioid use disorders contributed to a decline in the average US life expectancy last year.
-The diagnosis and treatment of opioid use disorders is multidisciplinary.
-Biomedical ontologies could improve the diagnosis and treatment of opioid use disorders by assessing the evidence base for treatment modalities and identifying conflicting results.
-Here we provide an logically consistent representation of the terms _substance use_, _substance misuse_, and _substance abuse_.
+   Biomedical ontologies help specify how to integrate data from various sources and organize data and information in a way that computers can use for large-scale analysis.
+Opioid use disorder is a growing public health problem.
+Its impact on public health is so profound that mortality from opioid use disorder drove a decline in the average US life expectancy last year.
+Treatment for opioid use disorder involves therapy, medication, and social support.
+An ontology that organizes the opioid use disorder research could improve the treatment of patients suffering from opioid use disorder by identifying the evidence for certain treatments in specific patients.
+Here, building towards an ontology of the research on opioid use disorder treatment, we provide an logically consistent representation of the terms _substance use_, _substance misuse_, and _substance abuse_.
 This representation is compatible with Basic Formal Ontology, the Ontology of Mental Function, and the Ontology of Mental Disease.

 ## Background